DEEPAK894/Linux_assg/README.md

         ***sudo nano bash.bashrc  or sudo nano /etc/login.defs*** <br>
         - Scroll down and change umask 022 to 0777<br><br>

- 6) Create a service with the name showtime , after starting the service, every minute it should print the current time      in a file in the user home directory.<br>
+ 6) Create a service with the name showtime , after starting the service, every minute it should print the current time      in a file in the user home directory.
     Ex:-
        sudo service showtime start   -> It should start writing in file. sudo service showtime stop   -> It should stop writing in file.